vanus-labs/docs/content/cloud-docs/source/shopify/setup.md

 - A Shopify shop with administrative privileges

-# Getting Started
+---

-Perform the following steps to configure your Shopify Source:
+**Perform the following steps to configure your Shopify Source:**

-## Setup your connection
+## Step 1: Setup your Connection

 To obtain Shopify events using the Shopify source connector in Vanus Cloud, follow these steps: